How Can You Spot a Great cult classic movies?

 You are scrolling through a streaming platform at midnight and land on a film you have never heard of.
 The poster looks strange.
 The reviews are all over the place.
 But you click play anyway, and two hours later, you cannot stop thinking about it.

 That experience has a name.
-Cult classic movies have been doing this to audiences for decades, drawing in viewers who feel as if they discovered something the rest of the world missed.
-But what actually makes a film earn that label?
+Cult classic movies have been doing this to audiences for decades, pulling in viewers who feel like they discovered something the rest of the world missed.
+But what makes a film earn that label?
 Is it age, weirdness, box office failure, or something harder to define?

-This article breaks down exactly what to look for, from the early warning signs to the fan communities that keep these films alive long after their original release.
+This guide breaks down what to look for — from the early warning signs to the fan communities that keep these films alive long after their original release.

 Several characteristics tend to appear together in films that earn this status: